【摘要】 报告1例年长患者因梅毒继发的术后葡萄膜炎。

 DISCUSSION

+Clinically significant ocular uveitis post phacoemulsification was not common due to less inflammation induced by phacoemulsification[3].
+Ocular uveitis presenting for the first time in the elderly does not seem to be particularly uncommon.
+Chatzistefanou et al[4] reported as 10.4% while Estafanous et al[5] reported as 21.8% cases of ocular uveitis presenting for the first time in elderly.
+Smith et al[1]stated that primary uveitis of whatever origin rarely, makes its first appearance in old age.
+The operation performed may activate the immune process and cause the inactive latent syphilis to become prominent and flare up.
 Syphilis cause only 4.2% out of all the ocular uveitis cases reported so far.
 However, there is no reported case of syphilis as a cause of post phacoemulsification uveitis so far as initial presentation in the elderly.
 Hong et al[6] reported that syphilitic uveitis most commonly presented with severe anterior chamber reaction (92.9%), followed by vitritis (28.6%) and keratic precipitates (28.6%).
 Our patient presented with all the common presentations suggestive of uveitic syphilis, i.e. severe anterior chamber reaction, vitritis and keratic precipitates.
 Syphilis also known as a "great masquerader" of ocular uveitis.
 Therefore, in a few of the previously reported cases, aqueous sampling for treponema pallidum was taken and sent for dark field microscopy and immunofluorescent test in a suspected case without confirmatory blood and serological investigations.
 In our patient, the serum VDRL and TPHA were positive.
 There was no previous and recent systemic manifestations detected in our case.
 This suggested that ocular uveitis may be the initial manifestation of syphilis especially in older age group.

 Syphilis is a sexually transmitted, chronic, systemic infection caused by the spirochete treponema pallidum.
 If left untreated, the disease progresses through 5 stages namely primary, secondary, latent, tertiary and quaternary syphilis with the potential of causing significant morbidity to any major organ of the body.
 Ocular manifestations of syphilis were interstitial keratitis, anterior, intermediate, and posterior or panuveitis, chorioretinitis, retinitis, retinal vasculitis, cranial nerve palsy and optic neuropathy that can occur at any stage of the disease[7].
 With the emerging increased incidence of human immunodeficiency virus (HIV), syphilis is now increasing too[8].

 Ocular syphilis has even regained attention as a "new epidemic".
 Involvement of the eye may be the initial presenting manifestation of syphilis and often associated with delayed diagnosis and treatment, which may result in irreversible visual loss and structural changes.
 Therefore, we should have a high degree of clinical suspicion for early diagnosis and treatment, especially in those without systemic symptoms.
 From the aspect of public health, early diagnosis of syphilis also helps to control the spread of infection.
-It is known that venereal disease research laboratory (VDRL) can be non reactive in immunocompetent and immunosuppressed syphilitic patients, and patients with concurrent HIV infection may be seronegative on all serologic tests for syphilis[9].
+It is known that venereal disease research laboratory (VDRL) can be non reactive in immunocompetent and immunosuppressed syphilitic patients, and patients with concurrent HIV infection may be seronegative on all serologic tests for syphilis[9].
 Ophthalmologists bear the responsibility of early diagnosis.

 Increased frequency of detection of this subset of uveitis, as reported recently, is because of the rise in its prevalence, result of better awareness of its presence and consequence of the increasing prevalence of the geriatric population worldwide.
 Hong et al[6] reported that ocular syphilis commonly presented as panuveitis (78.6%), anterior uveitis (14.3%) and posterior uveitis (7.1%).
 Our case presented as panuveitis and this also supported well the diagnosis of syphilis clinically.
 Hong et al[6] also reported that ocular syphilis occurred unilaterally (25%) and bilaterally in (75%) of the cases.
 Our case presented unilaterally.
 Early diagnosis and treatment will usually preserve the visual acuity and ocular function.
 As ocular syphilis can mimic any type of ocular inflammation and may be the initial presentation of syphilis, ophthalmologists must have a high degree of clinical suspicion in unspecific ocular inflammation.
 Early diagnosis and treatment are imperative to save the eyes.

 Ocular syphilis treatment is the same as neurosyphilis.
-There are a few regimes of treatment introduced but the current treatment for ocular syphilis is benzathine penicillin 2.4 million units given intramuscularly weekly for four weeks.
+There are a few regimes of treatment introduced but the current treatment for ocular syphilis is benzathine penicillin 2.4 million units given intramuscularly weekly for four weeks.
 Following treatment, the antibody titers were monitored for evidence of response or treatment failure[7].
 The prognosis of the patients with ocular syphilis usually results in full visual recovery, if clinically diagnosed and appropriate treatment given early in its course.
 If syphilitic intraocular inflammation was left untreated, a chronic progressive intraocular inflammation may ensue later and lead to secondary glaucoma, chronic vitritis, retinal necrosis, optic atrophy and phthisis bulbi[10].

-In conclusion, this case illustrates a rare case of syphilis as an underrecognized cause of uveitis post cataract operation that occurred in the elderly as initial presentation.
+In conclusion, this case illustrates a rare case of syphilis as an underrecognized cause of uveitis post cataract operation that occurred in the elderly as initial presentation.
 The early diagnosis will certainly improve the visual acuity outcome of the patient due to high sensitivity of this disease to penicillin.

 【参考文献】